AnDumu/Killing-Floor-INI-Loader/README.md

 And it can be called like:<br/>
 **Total** to get the amount of items in the ini file.<br/>
 By index using a number, **1**, **2**, **3**, etc.<br/>
-**All** to get all items, the list cannot skip items (you need to program it if you want), so you can add a flag the do not processing when scripting in Unreal.
+**All** to get all items, the list cannot skip items (you need to program it if you want), so you can add a flag to do not processing when scripting in Unreal.

 A working example in scripting: https://github.com/AnDumu/Killing-Floor-INI-Loader/blob/main/UnrealScript/AreYouVIP.uc